-A very few studies examined hate intensity of Twitter conversation threads for early hate speech detection. \citet{lin2021early} manually categorize Twitter conversation threads into different level of hatred, and proposed a deep learning model to forecast and classify tweets into the pre-defined hatred levels.
-Recently, we \citet{sahnan2021better} introduced the hate intensity prediction task and proposed DRAGNET, a deep stratified learning framework, which predicted the intensity of hatred that a root tweet can fetch through its subsequent replies.
-Nevertheless, DRAGNET assumes a linear sequence for the conversation thread in its model, in which tweets in a conversation threads are arranged in a chronological sequence.
-This neglects the tree structural information inherently present in a conversation thread; there could be multiple branches in a conversation threads similar to the example shown in Fig.~\ref{fig:prop_example}.
-The structural information may be important features that could better inform and improve hate intensity prediction.
+Very few studies examined the hate intensity of Twitter conversation threads for early hate speech detection. \citet{lin2021early} manually categorized Twitter conversation threads into different levels of hatred and proposed a deep learning model to forecast and classify tweets into the pre-defined hatred levels.
+Recently, \citet{sahnan2021better} introduced the hate intensity prediction task and proposed DRAGNET, a deep stratified learning framework that predicted the intensity of hatred that a root tweet can fetch through its subsequent replies.
+Nevertheless, DRAGNET assumes a linear sequence for the conversation thread in its model, in which tweets in conversation threads are arranged in a chronological sequence.
+This neglects the tree structural information inherently present in a conversation thread; there could be multiple branches in a conversation thread similar to the example shown in Fig.~\ref{fig:prop_example}.
+The structural information may be an important feature that could better inform and improve hate intensity prediction.
 For instance, we may notice a heated debate along the branches of the conversation threads; therefore, modeling the dynamics of the tree structure of the conversation thread may aid us in better predicting the eventual hate intensity of the conversation thread.